dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <tr class="odd">
 <td>importMode</td>
 <td>COMMIT, VALIDATE</td>
-<td>Sets overall import mode, decides whether or not to only <strong>VALIDATE</strong> or also <strong>COMMIT</strong> the metadata, this has similar functionality as our old dryRun flag.</td>
+<td>Sets overall import mode, decides whether or not to only `VALIDATE` or also `COMMIT` the metadata, this has similar functionality as our old dryRun flag.</td>
 </tr>
 <tr class="even">
 <td>identifier</td>
 <td>UID, CODE, AUTO</td>
-<td>Sets the identifier scheme to use for reference matching. <strong>AUTO</strong> means try <strong>UID</strong> first, then <strong>CODE</strong>.</td>
+<td>Sets the identifier scheme to use for reference matching. `AUTO` means try `UID` first, then `CODE`.</td>
 </tr>
 <tr class="odd">
 <td>importReportMode</td>
 <td>ERRORS, FULL, DEBUG</td>
-<td>Sets the <strong>ImportReport</strong> mode, controls how much is reported back after the import is done. <strong>ERRORS</strong> only includes <em>ObjectReports</em> for object which has errors. <strong>FULL</strong> returns an <em>ObjectReport</em> for all objects imported, and <strong>DEBUG</strong> returns the same plus a name for the object (if available).</td>
+<td>Sets the `ImportReport` mode, controls how much is reported back after the import is done. `ERRORS` only includes <em>ObjectReports</em> for object which has errors. `FULL` returns an <em>ObjectReport</em> for all objects imported, and `DEBUG` returns the same plus a name for the object (if available).</td>
 </tr>
 <tr class="even">
 <td>preheatMode</td>
 <td>REFERENCE, ALL, NONE</td>
-<td>Sets the preheater mode, used to signal if preheating should be done for <strong>ALL</strong> (as it was before with <em>preheatCache=true</em>) or do a more intelligent scan of the objects to see what to preheat (now the default), setting this to <strong>NONE</strong> is not recommended.</td>
+<td>Sets the preheater mode, used to signal if preheating should be done for `ALL` (as it was before with <em>preheatCache=true</em>) or do a more intelligent scan of the objects to see what to preheat (now the default), setting this to `NONE` is not recommended.</td>
 </tr>
 <tr class="odd">
 <td>importStrategy</td>
 <td>CREATE_AND_UPDATE, CREATE, UPDATE, DELETE</td>
-<td>Sets import strategy, <strong>CREATE_AND_UPDATE</strong> will try and match on identifier, if it doesn't exist, it will create the object.</td>
+<td>Sets import strategy, `CREATE_AND_UPDATE` will try and match on identifier, if it doesn't exist, it will create the object.</td>
 </tr>
 <tr class="even">
 <td>atomicMode</td>
 <td>ALL, NONE</td>
 <td>Sets atomic mode, in the old importer we always did a <em>best effort</em> import, which means that even if some references did not exist, we would still import (i.e. missing data elements on a data element group import).
 Default for new importer is to not allow this, and similar reject any validation errors.
-Setting the <strong>NONE</strong> mode emulated the old behavior.</td>
+Setting the `NONE` mode emulated the old behavior.</td>
 </tr>
 <tr class="odd">
 <td>mergeMode</td>
 <td>REPLACE, MERGE</td>
-<td>Sets the merge mode, when doing updates we have two ways of merging the old object with the new one, <strong>MERGE</strong> mode will only overwrite the old property if the new one is not-null, for <strong>REPLACE</strong> mode all properties are overwritten regardless of null or not.</td>
+<td>Sets the merge mode, when doing updates we have two ways of merging the old object with the new one, `MERGE` mode will only overwrite the old property if the new one is not-null, for `REPLACE` mode all properties are overwritten regardless of null or not.</td>
 </tr>
 <tr class="even">
 <td>flushMode</td>
 <td>AUTO, OBJECT</td>
 <td>Sets the flush mode, which controls when to flush the internal cache.
-It is <em>strongly</em> recommended to keep this to <strong>AUTO</strong> (which is the default).
-Only use <strong>OBJECT</strong> for debugging purposes, where you are seeing hibernate exceptions and want to pinpoint the exact place where the stack happens (hibernate will only throw when flushing, so it can be hard to know which object had issues).</td>
+It is <em>strongly</em> recommended to keep this to `AUTO` (which is the default).
+Only use `OBJECT` for debugging purposes, where you are seeing hibernate exceptions and want to pinpoint the exact place where the stack happens (hibernate will only throw when flushing, so it can be hard to know which object had issues).</td>
 </tr>
 <tr class="odd">
 <td>skipSharing</td>